NMJC College Catalog

-- Automatic Payment Plan: NMJC offers a payment plan administered by Nelnet Business Solutions.
+- Payment Plan: NMJC offers a payment plan administered by Nelnet Business Solutions.
 Students must use a checking or savings account or credit or debit card to set up the plan.
 Go to the Nelnet Portal: (Payment Plan, Full Payment, or Refund) under Registration Tools in the T-Bird Web Portal.
 Two plans are offered:

 The normal course load each semester is 12 to 18 credit hours.
 The typical credit

 class load for a student expecting to graduate in two years is 15 credit hours per

 semester.
 NMJC students who demonstrate reasonably high levels of academic achievement

 and who desire to take more than 18 credit hours

 per semester must receive documented permission from the Vice President for Instruction or dean.

 All enrolled courses will be listed on the student’s transcript and none will be eliminated by future enrollments or course completions.
 Credit hours can only be earned once for any course.
 All repeat courses will carry the notation “E” or “I” directly beside the course grade on the transcript.
 “E” means excluded from GPA calculation and “I” means included in GPA calculation.
 All previous grades in a given course will also appear on the student’s transcript.

 |A = Superior achievement||AU = Audit|

 |F = Failure to achieve||W = Dropped class/withdrawal from University|